cym13/ZicFS/README.rst

 A track's title is extracted from the file name.
 It it delimited between the last occurence of " - " (if there is one) and the last "." prepending the extension.
+If the first field delimited by " - " is numeric, it is considered the tracks position in the album.
 It is possible to replace " - " by another operator using *.meta* files.
-This means it will extract the title from the following file names as
+This means it will extract the title from the following file names as such:
-such:

 ::

-    01 - My band - My Song.mp3  -> My Song
+    01 - My band - My Song.mp3  -> title: My Song ; position: 01
-    01 - My Song.mp3            -> My Song
+    01 - My Song.mp3            -> title: My Song ; position: 01
-    my-song.mp3                 -> my-song
+    my-song.mp3                 -> title: my-song

 Meta files
 ----------